 The Korean director Park Chan-wook graduated in philosophy from Sogang University and initially wanted to become an art critic.
-One day, when he saw Hitchcock's Vertigo, it was as if a switch turned inside his mind.
+One day, when he saw Hitchcock's "Vertigo", it was as if a switch turned inside his mind.
 I myself had a similar experience when years ago I saw a performance by William Forsythe and the Ballett Frankfurt.
 Park Chan-wook realized that if he didn't try to become a movie director he would regret it at his deathbed.
 Having first worked as a film critic and then as an assistant director, he directed his first feature film in 1992.

-Park Chan-wook's latest film, Oldboy, is the second instalment in a trilogy about vengeance.
-You can tell that Park Chan-wook knows his literature.
-In Oldboy you can see traces of Kafka, Sophocles, Shakespeare, Dostojevski, the work of Japanese filmmaker Miike Takashi, Stanley Kubrick's A Clockwork Orange and Alexandre Dumas' The Count of Monte Cristo, but only if you want to.
-Oldboy is a magnificent film that easily fits into the above list.
-And if you thought Kill Bill was a great film about revenge, then watch Oldboy.
+Park Chan-wook's latest film, "Oldboy", is the second installment in a trilogy about vengeance.
+You can tell that Park Chan-wook knows his classics.
+In "Oldboy" there are traces of Kafka, Sophocles, Shakespeare, Dostojevski, the work of Japanese filmmaker Miike Takashi, Stanley Kubrick's "A Clockwork Orange" and Alexandre Dumas' "The Count of Monte Cristo".
+"Oldboy" is a magnificent film that easily fits into the above list.
+And if you thought "Kill Bill" was a great film about revenge, wait until you have seen "Oldboy".

-Fifteen years pass and then one day he awakes on top of an apartment block in the neighbourhood where he used to live.
+Fifteen years pass and then one day he wakes up on top of an apartment block in the neighbourhood where he used to live.
 In a sushi bar he meets a young girl named Mido, whom he recognizes from a television show.
 She takes to him and helps him in his search for vengeance.

-When Oh Dae-su finds the man who has kidnapped him, the mysterious Woo-jin Lee, a point where other films would end, he is confronted with a dilemma: to instantly revenge himself or to find out why he was held captive for 15 years.
-His opponent proposes a game: if within five days Oh Dae-su discovers the truth he will commit suicide, if not he will kill Mido.
+When Oh Dae-su finds the man who has kidnapped him, the mysterious Woo-jin Lee, - a point where other films would end -, he is confronted with a dilemma: to instantly revenge himself or to find out why he was held captive for 15 years.
+His opponent proposes a game: if within five days Oh Dae-su discovers the truth, he will commit suicide, if not he will kill Mido.

-With its beautiful visual style Oldboy makes for a distinctly cinematic experience.
+With its beautiful visual style "Oldboy" makes for a distinctly cinematic experience.
 Park Chan-wook pulls out nearly every trick, but he does so with style and a subtle sense of humour.
-When he tries to remember his past Oh Dae-su chases his younger self in an Escher-like labyrinth and Park Chan-wook's version of the square Mia Wallace/Uma Thurman draws on the screen in Pulp Fiction is both functional and funny.
-Incidentally, Oldboy won the Grand Jury prize at the 2004 Filmfestival in Cannes and jury president Quentin Tarantino named it as his favourite film of the festival.
+When he tries to remember his past, Oh Dae-su chases his younger self in an Escher-like labyrinth and Park Chan-wook's version of the square Mia Wallace/Uma Thurman draws on the screen in "Pulp Fiction" is both functional and funny.
+Incidentally, "Oldboy" won the Grand Jury prize at the 2004 Filmfestival in Cannes and jury president Quentin Tarantino called it his favourite film of the festival.

 Inevitably, in almost every story there is some sort of a deus ex machina.
 The author cannot explain everything.
-Oldboy rests on the wealth of Woo-jin Lee, the man who had Oh Dae-su kidnapped.
+"Oldboy" rests on the wealth of Woo-jin Lee, the man who had Oh Dae-su kidnapped.
 How he acquired it is not relevant for the development of the plot, it is something we, the viewers, have to take for granted, but it is also the oil that keeps the machine running.

-You can watch Oldboy as a very intelligent highly engaging thriller, but it also asks some profound philosophical questions.
+You can watch "Oldboy" as a very intelligent, highly engaging thriller, but it also asks some profound philosophical questions.
 This to me is what raises it above the level of just another good film.
-The questions Oldboy asks linger longer in the mind than the answers Park Chan-wook could have given in a philosophical essay.
+The questions "Oldboy" asks linger longer in the mind than the answers Park Chan-wook could have given in a philosophical essay.
 Philosophy can map out every aspect of a problem, but it cannot make it felt.
 Art can.
 That is the power of art.